 Wheelchair Tennis

 Wheelchair tennis follows the same rules as able bodied tennis, except a wheelchair athlete can let the ball bounce twice.
-Wheelchair tennis is an inclusive sport and able bodied players and wheelchair players can play doubles together and it is also a Paralympic sport.
 Tennis is a great sport for people with spinal cord injury or who are amputees.
 Click here for wheelchair tennis rules.

 Wheel Serve North Carolina is a state-wide Community Tennis Association focused solely on exposing athletes with a physical disability to the sport of tennis.
 Our purpose is to grow, promote and support wheelchair tennis in North Carolina by creating more opportunities to play and compete across the state whether at a recreational or competitive-level of play.
 We encourage anyone with a physical disability to try wheelchair tennis and experience the many benefits that come from being on a tennis court.